ton/vim-alternate/README.md

 Vim-alternate will then search for an alternate file based on the current configuration.

-For more details and examples, see the OPTIONS section.
+For more details and examples, see the Options section.

 Options
 =======